 Dallas-Fort Worth has a wealth of great pumpkin patches.
 Some are located on actual farms, and most have activities that your kids will love: corn mazes, hay rides, trains, food, and petting zoos.
 And, of course, you can pick out your own pumpkin from the patch.
-These pumpkin patches have one thing in common: They make the perfect backdrop for photos.
+These pumpkin patches have one thing in common, as they make the perfect backdrop for photos.
 A big side benefit: When you buy pumpkins at these patches, you are supporting a local farmer.